BBA Approved cut edge corrosion treatment from Liquasil. Flexlap is our self-levelling silicone product for treating cut edge corrosion.

 When trafficked, the gap between overlapping roof sheets increases, but this effect can be reduced by stitching the sheets 100mm or so from the edge of the top sheet, ideally using stitcher screws, prior to treating the cut edge corrosion.

-If rivets are used fro this purpose, only stainless, sealed head rivets with an incorporated washer should be used.
+If rivets are used for this purpose, only stainless, sealed head rivets with an incorporated washer should be used.

 Cleaning The Flexlap System